Andrea Jenkins: Media recognition

 In 2010, Jenkins won the Naked Stages grant from the Jerome Foundation and Pillsbury House Theater.
 She created "Body Parts: Reflections on Reflections".

 Jenkins was one of several dozen women featured on the January 29, 2018, Time cover.
 The article was about the many women who ran for office in 2017 and 2018.
 Five of the women featured were lesbian and transgender candidates, all recipients of money from the LGBTQ Victory Fund.

 In June 2020, in honor of the 50th anniversary of the first LGBTQ pride parade, Queerty named her among the fifty heroes "leading the nation toward equality, acceptance, and dignity for all people".
 She was included in the 2022 Fast Company Queer 50 list.

 Personal life

-Jenkins is a performance artist, poet, and writer who identifies as bisexual and queer.
+Jenkins is a performance artist, poet, and writer who is bisexual and queer.
 She is a grandmother.
 Her own mother now lives in Ward 8.
 She has a partner of eight years.
 Jenkins was diagnosed with multiple sclerosis in 2018.

 She has participated in the Trans Lives Matter movement and chaired the board of Intermedia Arts.
 In 2015, Jenkins was grand marshal of the Twin Cities Pride Parade.
 Jenkins has cited Barack Obama, Harold Washington, the Black Panther Party, Jeremiah Wright, and Jesse Jackson as having influenced her to be involved with politics.